 The initial positive rate was around 12%, and now, after applying our model, it is 25%.
 This means that we would be able to duplicate the vehicle insurance sales with this model.

-We can also perform the cumulative gain analysis, which is a visual aid that shows the advantage of using a predictive model as opposed to randomness.
+We can also perform the cumulative gain analysis, a visual aid that shows the advantage of using a predictive model instead of randomness.

 It consists of three lines.
-The baseline represents the results that would be obtained without using a model.
+The baseline represents the results one would obtain without using a model.
 The positive cumulative gain shows in the y-axis the percentage of positive instances found against the population represented in the x-axis.

 Similarly, the negative cumulative gain shows the percentage of the negative instances found against the population percentage.

-In this case, by using the model, we see that by analyzing 50% of the clients with a higher probability of being interested in the vehicle insurance, we would reach almost 100% of clients that would take out the insurance.
+In this case, by using the model, we see that by analyzing 50% of the clients with a higher probability of being interested in vehicle insurance, we would reach almost 100% of clients taking out the insurance.

 Another testing method is the profit chart.